Grey and White Living Room Ideas: Finding Your Perfect Balance

 6. Bohemian Rhapsody in Neutrals.

 Begin with a base of soft white walls and a light grey rug, perhaps a Moroccan Beni Ourain.
 Introduce a mix of seating: a low-slung daybed with an abundance of patterned cushions, a rattan armchair, and floor poufs.
 For grey and white living room decor, layer different textures like macrame wall hangings, woven baskets, and plenty of lush, leafy plants.
-The thing is, it’s about creating a collected, well-traveled feel, even if you haven't left home.
+It’s about creating a collected, well-traveled feel, even if you haven't left home.

 • Pro Tip: To achieve this effect, try sourcing vintage textiles or handmade pottery to add unique character.